wvu-cs111/spring2017/assignment14/README.md

 ### Objectives
 1. Implement basic binary tree methods
-2. Understand how to build an search a binary search tree
+2. Understand how to build and search a binary search tree
 3. Play with binary trees
 4. Write JUnit tests to validate your code
 5. Push your code to Github